Obama stresses own struggles paying student loans

-CHAPEL HILL, N.C., April 24 (Reuters) - Describing his own struggle to pay off college debt and taking another dig at his likely White House rival’s wealth, President Barack Obama sought on Tuesday to expand his advantage with young voters with a call to make education more affordable.
+CHAPEL HILL, North Carolina (Reuters) - Describing his own struggle to pay off college debt and taking another dig at his likely White House rival’s wealth, President Barack Obama sought on Tuesday to expand his advantage with young voters with a call to make education more affordable.

 In a speech about rising education costs, a key theme of his re-election campaign, Obama said he knew firsthand how paying for university could hurt families and ding the economy.